vainiotalo/simple-poll-app/README.md

 Other features include:
 - dynamically updated option fields when creating a poll
-- poll results shown as percentage bars
+- poll results shown as animated percentage bars
 - to be continued...

+### Tasks to be done

+- Fix logo and fonts not displaying on some devices
+- Implement user authentication
+- Implement the ability sort polls in the poll directory, e.g. by date
+- Make app more mobile friendly

 ### Why was this app created?